 MATES is underpinned by constructivist and social learning theories, which identify social interactions between peers as a major factor in learning.
-The program connects commencing students with peer mentors who are experienced, successful students.
+The program connects commencing/first year students with peer mentors who are experienced, successful students.
 Mentors act as friendly advisers, providing "guidance and support" (Terrion & Leonard, 2007, p.149) to new students.
-Mentors show new students how to be a university student and navigate the university learning environment.
+Mentors show new students how to be a University student and navigate the University learning environment.
 Mentoring often takes place in small group settings, which allows new students to learn from other commencing students' questions and have their transition experiences and emotions normalised.

 340 of these commencing students joined a mentor group in vUWS and became mentees.
-This represents a 21% increase in students who were connected with a mentor from Autumn 2014.
-Student who did not join a mentor group accessed wrap-around support through weekly just in time emails, check in phone calls and the MATES private Facebook group.
+This represents a 21% increase in students who connected with a mentor, compared to Autumn 2014.
+Students who did not join a mentor group accessed wrap-around support through weekly just in time emails, check in phone calls and the MATES private Facebook group.